CopernicaMarketingSoftware/Documentation/Mailerq/4.0/personalization.md

 ````

 If you had used the above MIME as input, MailerQ would replace the variables
-in the subject line and the text and HTML versions.
-For ease of use the
+in the "from", and "to" address, the subject line and the text and HTML
-"envelope" and "recipient" are already extracted from the mail for you.
+versions.
+For ease of use the "envelope" and "recipient" are already
-You can use these without specifying a data property.
+extracted from the mail for you.
+You can use these without specifying them
+as a data property.

 ## Simple programming